Hichem-Tiba/My_Project/README.md

 # My_Project
-for learning how to use getHub
+for learning how to use gitHub